vatpac-technology/sops/docs/terminal/sydney.md

     <span class="hotline">**SY TCU** -> **ARL**</span>: "JST789, with your concurrence, will be assigned F240, for my separation with ANZ12"
     <span class="hotline">**ARL** -> **SY TCU**</span>: "JST789, concur F240"

+!!! note
+    YWLM arrivals are handed off to ARL(MLD), not directly to WLM TCU, unless coordinated as such

 #### Arrivals
 Standard assignable levels from ENR to SY TCU are as follows:
 via RIVET, BOREE, or MARLN: `A100`
 All other routes: `A090`

 ### SY TCU Internal
 #### APP / DIR
 Voiceless coordination is in place between APP and DIR, with the following conditions: